matemagyari/clojure_study/src/mini_projects/parallel/README.md

 Parallel computation with pipes and filters

 The task is to simulate a car factory that has multiple, independent workstations connected to each other by conveyor belts.
+The stages of the process:
 * The Factory has 3 in-queues, one for engines, one for coachworks and one for wheels arriving into the Factory continuously.
 * Workstations to filter out the faulty parts operate on each in-queue.
 * The intact parts are carried further on conveyor belts to a workstation that assembles a car from each 'coachwork + engine + 4 wheels' combination.